Project Space Grantees

 Kate Casanova conceptual artist

-Kate Casanova has long been fascinated with the paradoxical relationship we have with our bodies.
+Kate Casanova, a multimedia sculptor, has long been fascinated with the paradoxical relationship we have with our bodies.
 We know our bodies intimately and yet they are utterly mysterious.
 Even as science explains more and more about how we function, these processes remain largely invisible inside oneself.
-Casanova will use her Project Space Grant to create an exhibition of abstract sculptures that explore this paradoxical experience of being a body.
-Through her sculptures, she will explore the following questions: Is the human body a single organism or an ecosystem?
-Do I begin and end at my skin?
-What am I?
+Kate used her Project Space Grant to create an exhibition, Foreign Bodies, of abstract sculptures using glass blowing, a new medium for her, to she explore recurring themes of bodies and their environments.

-Kate has exhibited nationally and internationally at venues such as the Black Cube Nomadic Museum (Denver), the Weisman Art Museum (Minneapolis) and Doug Aitken’s Station to Station, an exhibition that traveled by train from New York to California.
-She is represented by Yi Gallery (Brooklyn) and Maita Sayo Gallery (Toronto).
-Kate received a Master’s of Fine Arts from the University of Minnesota in 2013 and a Bachelor’s of Fine Arts from the Minneapolis College of Art & Design in 2008.
-She is an Assistant Professor of Sculpture at the University of Denver.
+Kate is an interdisciplinary artist who explores the post human through sculpture and video.
+Exhibited nationally and internationally, Kate’s past venues include the Black Cube Nomadic Museum (Denver), the Weisman Art Museum (Minneapolis), and Doug Aitken’s Station to Station, an exhibition that traveled by train from New York to California.
+Kate is represented by Yi Gallery (Brooklyn) and Myta Sayo Gallery (Toronto).
+She received a Master of Fine Arts from the University of Minnesota in 2013 and a Bachelor of Fine Arts from the Minneapolis College of Art and Design in 2008.
+She serves as Assistant Professor of Sculpture at the University of Denver.

-Kolman & Reeb Gallery will host Kate’s Project Space exhibition June 15 through August 10, 2024.
+Kolman & Reeb Gallery hosted Kate’s Project Space exhibition June 15 through August 3, 2024.

 Back to top